reactabular/reactabular/packages/reactabular-easy/README.md

 import { search, Search, SearchColumns } from 'reactabular';
 import EasyTable from 'reactabular-easy';
 import VisibilityToggles from 'reactabular-visibility-toggles';
+import * as tree from 'reactabular-tree';
 import HTML5Backend from 'react-dnd-html5-backend';
-import { DragDropContext, moveRows } from 'react-dnd';
+import { DragDropContext } from 'react-dnd';
 import cloneDeep from 'lodash/cloneDeep';
 import findIndex from 'lodash/findIndex';